attilammagyar/mpe-emulator/README.md

 #### Anchor (ANCH, Z1ANC)

 A split point for the keyboard.
-Expression and controller events can be applied differently to each side of the split point.
+Each side of the keyboard can be [transposed](#usage-zone-transpose-below) independently from each other, and expression and controller events can be applied differently to them.
 For example, one may want to send channel pressure (aftertouch) events only to the newest or the highest note above A3, but not to bass notes or chords played with the left hand.

+<a id="usage-zone-transpose-below"></a>

+#### Transpose Below Anchor (TR BA, Z1TRB)

+Select how many semitones notes below the [anchor](#usage-zone-anchor) should be transposed up or down.
+This can be useful for extending the range of small keyboards with only a few octaves.

+#### Transpose Above Anchor (TR AA, Z1TRA)

+Select how many semitones notes above the [anchor](#usage-zone-anchor) should be transposed up or down.
+This can be useful for extending the range of small keyboards with only a few octaves.

 <a href="#toc">Table of Contents</a>